FNBUBBLES420-ORG/Assistive-AimGuide/readme.md

 Join our Discord channel **Assistive AimGuide** for assistance, support, or to share your experience.

 - **[Discord Link](https://discord.fnbubbles420.org/invite)**
+- or Join to Support Fnbubbles420 Org & The Mission.
+- Our community is growing be apart of something BIG!!
 ---
 ## 🚨 Disclaimer